columnflow/columnflow/docs/user_guide/building_blocks/producers.md

-The creation of new columns is managed by instances of the {py:class}`~columnflow.production.Producer` class. {py:class}`~columnflow.production.Producer`s can be called in other classes (e.g. {py:class}`~columnflow.calibration.Calibrator` and {py:class}`~columnflow.selection.Selector`), or directly through the ```ProduceColumns``` task.
+The creation of new columns is managed by instances of the {py:class}`~columnflow.production.Producer` class. {py:class}`~columnflow.production.Producer`s can be called in other classes (e.g. {py:class}`~columnflow.calibration.Calibrator` and {py:class}`~columnflow.selection.Selector`), or directly through the {py:class}`~columnflow.tasks.production.ProduceColumns` task.
 It is also possible to create new columns directly within {py:class}`~columnflow.calibration.Calibrator`s and {py:class}`~columnflow.selection.Selector`s, without using instances of the {py:class}`~columnflow.production.Producer` class, but the process is the same as for the {py:class}`~columnflow.production.Producer` class.
 Therefore, the {py:class}`~columnflow.production.Producer` class, which sole purpose is the creation of new columns, will be used to describe the process.
 The new columns are saved in a parquet file.
-If the column were created before the ```ReduceEvents``` task and are still needed afterwards, it should not be forgotten to include them in the ```keep_columns``` auxiliary of the config, as they would otherwise not be saved in the output file of the task.
-If the columns are created further down the task tree, e.g. in ```ProduceColumns```, they will be stored in another parquet file, namely as the output of the corresponding task, but these parquet files will be loaded similarly to the outputs from ```ReduceEvents```.
+If the column were created before the {py:class}`~columnflow.tasks.reduction.ReduceEvents` task and are still needed afterwards, it should not be forgotten to include them in the ```keep_columns``` auxiliary of the config, as they would otherwise not be saved in the output file of the task.
+If the columns are created further down the task tree, e.g. in {py:class}`~columnflow.tasks.production.ProduceColumns`, they will be stored in another parquet file, namely as the output of the corresponding task, but these parquet files will be loaded similarly to the outputs from {py:class}`~columnflow.tasks.reduction.ReduceEvents`.

 ## Usage